 New York, NY 10029

+Resident mailboxes are located in the Residence Hall lobby which you access with your key.
+Packages delivered by UPS, FedEx, and other services are left with security in the Residence Hall.
+Lost mailbox keys should be reported to the Office of Residence Life.
+The cost for a replacement key is $20.
 There is one mailbox assigned to each room.
-The mailboxes are located in the lobby of the residence hall that you access with your key.
-Packages delivered by UPS, FedEx, and other services are left with security in the residence hall.
-Lost mailbox keys should be reported to the Office of Residence Life.
-The cost for a replacement key is $25.

 Yes.
 Please check the website in April for further information.